sosucat/ThermalPaint/README.md

-# ThermalPaint - Artists feel actual temperature based on the color they are painting
+# Thermal Painting - Artists feel actual temperature based on the color they are painting
 [![Homepage](https://img.shields.io/badge/🔗_Project_Page-black)]()
 [![Author](https://img.shields.io/badge/Author_Website-black?logo=googlescholar&logoColor=white)](https://sosuke-ichihashi.com/)
 [![Research paper](https://img.shields.io/badge/Research_Paper-black?logo=acm)](https://doi.org/10.1145/3731459.3779344)
 [![Watch on YouTube](https://img.shields.io/badge/Watch_on_YouTube-750014?logo=youtube)]()

 In Thermal Painting, the artist feels physical warmth according to the color they are painting.
-ThermalPaint detects the color painted with the ThermalPaint brush (a brush with a bend sensor and a webcam) and controls heat output on the painter.
+Our system detects the color painted with the ThermalPaint brush (a brush with a bend sensor and a webcam) and controls heat output on the painter.
-For more detail and user study results, please refer to our [paper](https://doi.org/10.1145/3731459.3779344) and [video](https://youtu.be/mg1KRw85CI4).
+For more details and the user study results, please refer to our [paper](https://doi.org/10.1145/3731459.3779344) and [video](https://youtu.be/mg1KRw85CI4).

 ## Publication
 Supratim Pait, Sosuke Ichihashi, Xingyu Li, Haiqing Xu, and Noura Howell.
 2026.
 Designing for Defamiliarization with Thermal Painting: Exploring Experiences of Dynamic Warmth in Painters' Creative Processes.
 In Proceedings of the Twentieth International Conference on Tangible, Embedded, and Embodied Interaction (TEI '26).
 Association for Computing Machinery, New York, NY, USA, Article 84, 1–11. [https://doi.org/10.1145/3731459.3779344](https://doi.org/10.1145/3731459.3779344)